fbsql/fbsql/README.md

 FBSQL allow check and/or modify parameters of any SQL statement before execution.
 This can be achieved by using <code>TRIGGER&nbsp;BEFORE</code> clause of <code>DECLARE&nbsp;STATEMENT</code> command.

 <code>TRIGGER&nbsp;BEFORE</code> procedure executes before the native SQL statement execution.
 Procedure must return string with JSON parameters object.
-If JSON parameters object is NULL or exception occur execution will be rejected.
+If JSON parameters object is NULL or exception occur execution will be rejected.<br>
 <br>
 See also: <a href="#declare_statement"><code>DECLARE&nbsp;STATEMENT</code></a>.
 <br>